markshapiro/split-into-streams/README.md

 ```js
 (nextChunkData) => nextChunkData.toString().indexOf('\n')
 ```
-to separate before the delimiter, simply decrease the index offset:
+to separate before the delimiter, simply decrease the index of separation with length of delimiter:
 ```js
 (nextChunkData) => nextChunkData.toString().indexOf('\n') - 1
 ```

+#### maxPrevMemory
+default: 30